 Notwithstanding the move to Atlanta, the Braves have never made another universe series in the midst of Aaron’s profession.
 Many fans in Atlanta were filled by watching Hank’s exploits in the field.
 In 1970, Hank became the main actor in history to get 3000 hits and 500 grand slams in one appeal.
 By the end of 1973, he had collected 713 grand slams.
 He was only two of the way to overshadow the most sacred plate in American games – Babe Ruth’s appeal grand slam record.
 On April 4, 1974, at the age of 40, Aaron hit a pitch from Los Dodgers pitcher Al Downing across the left field fence at Atlanta’s Fulton County Stadium.
 He had broken Babe Ruth’s protocol.
 To this day, a defining feature of sports history is the image of Aaron, who sets himself at a respectable halftime while two fans persecute him to compliment him.
 After the 1974 season Hank played two years at the Milwaukee Brewers.
 He ended his appeal with 755 homers (the record was now hidden by Barry Bonds).
 He remains the untouched pioneer in RBIs with 2,297.
 On August 1, 1982, Hank Aaron was drafted into the Major League Baseball Hall of Fame.
 Both the Braves and the Brewers stepped back (implying that no one could wear them again), his uniform number “44”.
 Today, Turner Field is located at 755 Hank Aaron Drive.

-If you are in Fort Wayne and need a drywall contractor, someone you know will get the job done right the first time, call Fort Wayne Drywall!
+If you are in Nashville and need a landscaper, someone you know will get the job done right the first time, check out the best landscapers nashville has: Nashville Landscaping Services!